Flexible Spending Accounts

 - "Use It or Lose It" Rule - Any money contributed to these accounts during the plan year must be used during the plan year -- any balances remaining are forfeited.
 Employees may file reimbursement claims until 90 days after the end of the plan year.

 You may file a claim to request reimbursement of your eligible expenses by completing a claim form and submitting it along with supporting documentation to PayFlex.
 The easiest way to do this is to log into your account on the PayFlex website.
-You may also submit a claim by filling out the claim form found on our Forms Page.
-Please contact PayFlex at 855-516-8595 for assistance.
+You may also submit a claim by filling out the DHRM claim form.
+For PayFlex assistance, please call 855-516-8595.

 You may be reimbursed for eligible FSA expenses incurred through the end of the month in which you separate.
 You have a three-month run-out period from the end of your coverage period (end of the month in which you separate) to apply for reimbursement.